-The required text for this course is Interactive Psychology: People in Perspective (Gross et al., 2020).
+The required text for this course is Interactive Psychology: People in Perspective (Gross et al., 2023, 2nd Ed.).
 All additional readings and material will be available on the Canvas course website.
 You will be expected to read, listen to, or watch all additional materials unless otherwise noted.

-eText is available from the UBC bookstore, ISBN 9780176936310 eText and hardcopy version ISBN 9780176936303 Either is fine, but you must be able to access a copy of your own ©
+eText is available from the UBC bookstore

+eText and hardcopy version is also available (the more expensive option) Either is fine, but you must be able to access a copy of your own 😳